-Betterment offers two premium investment plans for larger investors.
+Betterment offers just one premium investment plans for larger investors.

-Betterment Premium also requires a minimum account balance of $100,000.
-But it enables you to have more than one consultation per year.
-In fact, under this plan, you will have unlimited access to one of Betterment’s team of CFPs.
+Betterment Premium requires a minimum account balance of $100,000.
+But it enables you to have unlimited consultations with their CFP professionals.
 They’ll monitor your account, as well as be available any time you have a financial question.

 This will be a particularly valuable service level for people who have more complex financial situations.
 That can include multiple investment accounts, a complicated tax situation, or just having someone to discuss the intricacies of your investment plan with.

 In late 2017, Betterment updated their pricing from a three tier pricing model to only two:

 The list a “no fee” version on the pricing page but it’s not for the robo-advisor, it’s for their cash management account.
 It includes their tools (financial goal-setting and advice tools, retirement planning tools, and feedback on accounts you hold at other institutions) but not actual management.

 Betterment works on a flat fee based on the size of your portfolio.
 There are no other trading fees or commissions.
 No transfer fees.
 And no fees for rebalancing your portfolio.

 The standard fee (Digital) is 0.25% of your account balance.
 You can have up to $100,000 account managed with Betterment for $250 per year.
 Even at the lowest service tier, you get all the benefits of a Betterment – rebalancing, tax harvesting, diversification, etc.